Transfer Matrix and Lattice Dilatation Operator for High-Quality Fixed Points in Tensor Network Renormalization Group: Introduction

 \section{Introduction}

-Renormalization group (RG) algorithms using tensor networks ("tensor RG") \cite{Levin:2006jai,SRG,TEFR,SRG1,HOTRG,Evenbly-Vidal,LoopTNR,Bal:2017mht,Evenbly:2017dyd,GILT} are a promising alternative to the more traditional Wilson-Kadanoff block-spin techniques \cite{Wilson:1974mb,DombGreenVol6Niemeijer} for performing renormalization of two-dimensional (2D) lattice models \cite{Kadanoff}.
+Renormalization group (RG) algorithms using tensor networks ("tensor RG") \cite{Levin:2006jai,SRG,TEFR,SRG1,HOTRG,Evenbly-Vidal,LoopTNR,Bal:2017mht,Evenbly:2017dyd,GILT,Ebel:2025ezv} are a promising alternative to the more traditional Wilson-Kadanoff block-spin techniques \cite{Wilson:1974mb,DombGreenVol6Niemeijer} for performing renormalization of two-dimensional (2D) lattice models \cite{Kadanoff}.\footnote{Both Wilson-Kadanoff RG and tensor RG compute a map in a space of couplings, and look for a fixed point.
+In the former case the couplings are coefficients of interaction terms in a Hamiltonian, while in the latter case the couplings are elements of a tensor.
+We refer to \cite{paper1} for a detailed description of similarities and differences.
+Another technique which is further away is Monte Carlo RG \cite{PhysRevLett.42.859}, which uses Monte Carlo simulations to evaluate the Jacobian of a Wilson-Kadanoff block spin transformation at a fixed point, without computing the map itself nor the fixed point. }

 The key object of study of tensor RG is the fixed point tensor associated with the critical point of the lattice model of interest.
 Traditionally, the fixed point tensor is found by the "shooting" method, which iterates the RG map from the initial tensor on the critical manifold.
 In a recent work \cite{Ebel:2024nof} we proposed a new way to look for the fixed point tensor, which solves the fixed point equation via the Newton method.
 In this way, we were able to find the fixed point tensor with unprecedented accuracy of $10^{-9}$ in the Hilbert-Schmidt norm.

 Physical information about the critical point, such as the critical exponents, can be extracted if the fixed point tensor is known.
 In \cite{Ebel:2024nof}, we used the eigenvalues of the Jacobian of the RG map at the fixed point to study the critical exponents.
 This is a time-honored general method going back to the early days of RG \cite{Wilson:1973jj,DombGreenVol6-Wegner}.
 But before our work \cite{Ebel:2024nof} it was used only a couple of times in the context of tensor RG, in Ref.~\cite{Lyu:2021qlw,PhysRevE.109.034111}.
 This method was particularly natural in \cite{Ebel:2024nof} since the Jacobian is also the main ingredient of the Newton method.
 One limitation of the Jacobian is that the eigenvalues of "redundant" perturbations associated with total derivative interactions are not universal \cite{DombGreenVol6-Wegner} and cannot be meaningfully compared with the scaling dimensions of the corresponding operators in conformal field theory (CFT).